sm1lexops/sm1lexops/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on DevOps hard skills
-- 🌱 I’m currently learning AWS Cloud Project Bootcamp
+- 🌱 I’m currently learning AWS Cloud

 <!--
 **sm1lexops/sm1lexops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.